ARM-software/vscode-cmsis-csolution/README.md

 ### Initialize or update the catalog of public CMSIS-Pack versions

-If `CMSIS_PACK_ROOT` is pointing to an empty directory, run the following command to initialize the directory structure and download the latest pack index file:
+If `CMSIS_PACK_ROOT` is pointing to an empty directory, run the following command from the terminal to initialize the directory structure and download the latest pack index file:

     ```
     cpackget init https://www.keil.com/pack/index.pidx
     ```

-Otherwise, run the following command to update the stored catalog (index file and the already downloaded package description files):
+Otherwise, run the following command from the terminal to update the stored catalog (index file and the already downloaded package description files):

     ```
     cpackget update-index